palewire/go-big-with-github-actions/docs/scraper.md

           git commit -m "Latest data for ${{ inputs.state }}" && git push || true
 ```

-Let's run the Action again.
+Let's rerun the Action.
 Now when you go to run your Action, you will see an input field.
-This will allow you to specify what which state to scrape for.
+This will allow you to specify which state to scrape for.
 Here I'm choosing CA.

 ![final action](_static/scraper-5.png)

-Upon completion you will see that steps that reference `inputs.state` have been run with the correctly value.
+Upon completion, you will see that steps that reference `inputs.state` have been run with the correct value.

 ![final result](_static/scraper-6.png)